Kevin Federline: 2010–present: Focus on DJing and memoir

-In November 2011, on a weight-loss show in Australia called Excess Baggage, Federline was hospitalized for what was called "heat stress".
+In 2010, Federline appeared on the seventh season of VH1's weight-loss reality television show Celebrity Fit Club.
+He told Access Hollywood, that the reason for his weight gain was feeling depressed about his divorce from Spears and not feeling happy with himself.
+While appearing on the show, Federline lost 30 pounds.
+In November 2011, on a weight-loss show in Australia called Excess Baggage (2012), he was hospitalized for what was called "heat stress".
 Filming was taking place in November which is the hottest time of the year in the Kimberley region of northern Western Australia.
 On January 23, 2012, he suffered chest pains while filming the show.